rtomasa/MkDocs_RePlay/docs/faq.md

 No, there isn't.
 It will be released when it is finished.

 ## Is it compatible with the old RGB-Pi (GPIO) or other similar devices?
-No, it is not.
+Partially.
+Limited support for DPI (GPIO) video has been introduced recently with certain limitations:
+- Requires some simple manual configuration that can be done directly from RePlay UI
+- It only works in Raspberry Pi 5/500 models
+- The RGB color mode is limited to 18 bits (can cause visible color banding on 24/32 bits content)
+- There is not audio support, so an additional USB audio DAC is required.
+- JAMMA and RGB-Pi+ devices will work only for video output, both audio and joystick controllers are not supported.

-The system is being developed asnd tested using new RGB-Pi 2 prototype hardware which is still in development, and no other devices will be supported or tested.
+The system is being developed and tested using new RGB-Pi 2 prototype hardware which is still in development, and no other devices will be supported or tested.

 The new RGB-Pi 2 is an HDMI-to-SCART solution that uses 24-bit processing for both audio and video, features different sync combiners, and includes an additional audio jack.

 All Raspberry Pi Zero 2, 3, 4 and 5 models will support CRT TVs using both progressive and interlaced video modes.

-**Note about DPI (GPIO) A/V support:** DPI is not longer compatible with current hardware due to the lack of audio and interlaced video support, so GPIO A/V hardware solutions like vga666 or current RGB-Pi (cable and JAMMA) won't be supported anymore in RePlay OS.

 **UPDATE:** Although interlaced support has been reintroduced in the Pi5 through the RP1 chip, its image quality and stability still fall significantly short compared to our new solution.